rbhardwaj2186/MultiModal_GenProject/readme.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

----
-Made with ❤️ using FastAPI and Streamlit
+Made with ❤️ using PyTorch, FastAPI, and OpenCV.